-FROM: Beverly Adamo Director of Administrative Services
+FROM: Beverly Adamo, Director of Administrative Services

-Consolidate LAVTA's existing fares resolutions and transfer agreements into one Board resolution.
+Review and forward a recommendation to the Board of Directors to consolidate LAVTA's existing fares resolutions and transfer agreements into one Board resolution.
 This action does not make any changes to fares and transfers; it merely consolidates all relevant fare prices and agreements into one document.